Kuipo/Hades2-NSFW-Resprite/README.md

 This mod replaces most of the 2D artwork in the game with NSFW images.

 This is my version of a NSFW mod for Hades 2.
 This is currently for The 1.0 release.
-There's still some work to do on it but I wanted to get a release that can be used on the 1.0 version quickly.
+This replaces a significant amount of the in-game 2D artwork with NSFW images.
+NOTE: You must be using high resolution textures to see the replacement images.

 ### Disclaimer: